nirgraziani/ZestTask/README.md

 `server.js` script - Builds the local server.

-`extractARNs.js` script - Responsible for the extarction of the data from the resource file provided.
+`extractARNs.js` script - Responsible for the extraction of the data from the resource file provided.

 `generateHtmlTable.js` script - Responsible for generating Html tables.